skoudoro/mailerlite-api-python/README.md

 ## Installation

-This client is hosted at [PyPi](https://pypi.org/project/mailerlite-api-python/) under the name mailerlite-api-python, to install it, simply run
+This client is hosted at [PyPi](https://pypi.org/project/mailerlite-api-python/) under the name **mailerlite-api-python**, to install it, simply run

 ```
 pip install mailerlite-api-python